twhui/LiteFlowNet/README.md

 </tbody></table>

 # LiteFlowNet2
 <strong>NEW!
-Our extended work (LiteFlowNet2) is now available at https://github.com/twhui/LiteFlowNet2</strong>.
+Our extended work (LiteFlowNet2, TPAMI 2020) is now available at https://github.com/twhui/LiteFlowNet2</strong>.

 LiteFlowNet2 in TPAMI 2020, another lightweight convolutional network, is evolved from LiteFlowNet (CVPR 2018) to better address the problem of optical flow estimation by improving flow accuracy and computation time.
 Comparing to our earlier work, LiteFlowNet2 improves the optical flow accuracy on Sintel clean pass by 23.3%, Sintel final pass by 12.8%, KITTI 2012 by 19.6%, and KITTI 2015 by 18.8%.
 Its runtime is 2.2 times faster!